On Uncertainty Quantification in Particle Accelerators Modelling: APPLICATION OF THE UQ FRAMEWORK to a MODEL PROBLEM

-In order to demonstrate the usefulness and strength of UQ, consider a simplified model of the PSI Injector 2 cyclotron which is sketched in \figref{fig:inj2model}.\ The simplifications are as follows: 1) only energies up to 8.5 MeV (turn 10) are considered to reduce the computational burden.\ 2) a Gaussian distribution, linearly matched to the injection energy of 870 keV, is used for the initial conditions.\ 3) the magnetic field and RF structures are the same as in our full production simulation.\ 4) $P_r$ and $R$ are obtained from equilibrium orbit simulations, and 5) one collimator is introduced in order to mimic bunch shaping.\ Full scale high fidelity simulations of this kind can be found in \cite{Yang201384,bi:cyclotron_sim}, where similar physics goals have being pursued.
+To demonstrate the usefulness and strength of UQ, consider a simplified model of the PSI Injector 2 cyclotron, which is sketched in \figref{fig:inj2model}.\ The simplifications are as follows: 1) only energies up to 8.5 MeV (turn 10) are considered to reduce the computational burden;\ 2) a Gaussian distribution, linearly matched to the injection energy of 870 keV, is used for the initial conditions;\ 3) the magnetic field and RF structures are the same as in our full production simulation;\ 4) $P_r$ and $R$ are obtained from equilibrium orbit simulations, and 5) one collimator is introduced in order to mimic bunch shaping.\ Full scale high-fidelity simulations of this kind can be found in \cite{Yang201384,bi:cyclotron_sim}, where similar physics goals were pursued.